DennisL68/Git-Wrap/ReadMe.md

 ## 3. How do I use this repo?

-Apply the reg files and you are done.
+Apply the reg files as an admin and you are done.

 ## 4. References and links